-- CycleBeads and package insert - Large insert panel "What are CycleBeads?"
+- CycleBeads and package insert (see Appendix 1) - Large insert panel "What are CycleBeads?"

 How Do You Use CycleBeads?

 The day you get your period, move the ring to the RED bead.
 The red bead marks the first day of your period.